Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Application to TW Hydrae

 \section{Application to TW Hydrae}

-\cite{Tsukagoshi2019} discovered an au-scale excess at 52 au in the TW Hydrae disc.
-The integrated excess flux in the 1.3 mm ALMA observation is 250 $\mu$Jy.
-This motivates us to examine if a low-mass planet can explain this feature.
+\cite{Tsukagoshi2019} discovered an au-scale clump at 52 au in the TW Hydrae disc.
+The integrated excess flux in the 1.3 mm ALMA observation is 250 $\mu$Jy. { The background disc flux is 122 $\mu$Jy within the area of a Gaussian fit with the major and minor axis of 4.4 and 1 au as the FWHM.
+Thus, the integrated background flux within the area of $\pi H^2$ is

+where we have used Equation \ref{eq:snu} and the disc scale height of 3.74 au at 52 au in TW Hydrae.
+Thus, the flux ratio is 250/1075=23\%, which is within the range of flux ratios in Figure \ref{fig:fluxrat}. } This motivates us to examine if a low-mass planet can explain this feature.
 We adopt the disc structure derived in \cite{Macias2021} as our TW Hydrae disc model at 52 au, which is $T_0=15$ K, $\Sigma_0$=11 g cm$^{-2}$ with the dust-to-gas mass ratio of 0.01, $M_{*}$=0.6 $M_{\odot}$, $\mu$=2.35, and $a_{max}$= 1 mm dust opacity.
 The resulting Rosseland mean opacity at this temperature is 0.387 cm$^2$/g.
 The disc scale height is 3.74 au.
 We adopt 59.5 pc for the TW Hydrae's distance \citep{Gaia2016} to calculate the flux.

-We use both 1-D models and 3-D simulations to calculate the thermal emission from the planet's envelope.
+We use both 1-D models and 3-D simulations to calculate the radio continuum flux from the planet's envelope.
 Figure \ref{fig:twhydrae} shows the planet's excess flux from 1-D models ($Flux_p$ in Section \ref{sec:1demission}).
 The observed excess flux (250 $\mu$Jy) from \cite{Tsukagoshi2019} is labeled as the horizontal line.
 Planets with core masses from 10 $M_{\oplus}$ to 20 $M_{\oplus}$ can explain the observations.
-With a higher core mass, a lower luminosity is needed.
+A higher core mass requires a lower luminosity.
 Considering that the planet spends most time at the low luminosity during the KH contraction, the lower luminosity and higher core mass is slightly preferred.
-On the other hand, the KH contraction from the traditional core accretion model is highly simplified (more discussion in Section \ref{sec:discussion}).
-Together with the observation uncertainties, the lower end of this mass range is still possible.
-The envelope mass in these cases (the lower left panel) is much smaller than the core mass.
-Thus, the whole planet mass is also within this mass range.
+On the other hand, the KH contraction in the traditional core accretion model is highly simplified (more discussion in Section \ref{sec:discussion}).
+Together with the observation uncertainties, the lower end of this mass range ($\sim$10 $M_{\oplus}$) is still possible.
+The envelope mass in these cases (the lower left panel of Figure \ref{fig:twhydrae}) is much smaller than the core mass.
+Thus, the planet's total mass including both the core and envelope is also within this mass range.